platformsh/platformsh-docs/sites/upsun/src/add-services/_index.md

   Backups from before the downsize cannot be restored unless you increase the disk size again.
 - The downsize fails if there's more data on the disk than the desired size.

-### 2. Connect the service
+### 2. Define the relationship

-To connect the service, use the following configuration:
+To define the relationship, use the following configuration:

 {{< codetabs >}}